• Skip to primary navigation

 Instructions

-1. Heat the olive oil on low and gently sautee the miced garlic until golden and fragrant.
+1. Heat olive oil on low and gently sautee the minced garlic until fragrant.

-3. Increase the heat to medium and simmer for 10-15 minutes until your desired thickness is acheived.
+3. Increase the heat to medium and simmer for 5 minutes until your desired thickness is achieved.

-4. You can puree this in a blender, or use an immersion blender to achieve a thinner consistency.
-Leave the sauce as is if a thicker / chunkier sauce suites your needs!
+1. You can puree this in a blender, or use an immersion blender to achieve a thinner consistency if desired.
+Be cautious of splatter and splashes if blending.

 Notes